brembslab/joystick_experiments/README.md

 Under ./TriplePlattform.ino/ you can find the software for the Arduino

-Under ./bin/Release/ you can find the current GUI of the project
+Under ./Release/ you can find the setup file for the current GUI of the project

 The documentation of this project can be found under https://youtu.be/zFMI1lQ3naE